Mangal Pandey (1983 film)

 Mangal Pandey is a 1983 Indian Hindi-language action film, produced and directed by Harmesh Malhotra.
-It starred Shatrughan Sinha, Parveen Babi in lead roles.
+It stars Shatrughan Sinha and Parveen Babi in the lead roles.

 Plot

 Abused by his step-mother; Rajmer, Jaipur-based young Mangal faces more trauma when his father Havaldar Rajnath Pandey is shot dead by Daku Lal Singh.
 He then gets separated from his sister, Deepa, who is adopted by a drug dealer, Kulbhushan, who re-names him 'Tiger'; and then joins hands with criminal don, Jaganlal.
 Then he gets into a confrontation with Police Inspector Vijay Shukla and ends up killing him.
 Police launch a manhunt and ultimately come to the conclusion that he was killed in a train accident.
 He does survive and takes this opportunity to return home.
 He will be welcomed by a recently widowed Deepa but will face the shock of finding out that he was not only responsible for her widowhood but also had a hand in the abduction and subsequent trauma of his nephew, Munna.